ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-banners.md

 ## Description

-The **Banners** module type displays the active Banners from the Component.
+The *Banners* module type displays the active Banners from the Banners component.

 ### Common Elements